 Treaty of Waitangi (State Enterprises) Act

-The Waitangi Tribunal’s powers and resources were further extended in response to the State Owned Enterprises Act 1986.
+The Waitangi Tribunal’s powers and resources were further extended in response to the State-owned Enterprises Act 1986.
 That act raised the possibility that Crown land subject to treaty claims could pass out of Crown ownership and therefore out of the jurisdiction of the tribunal.
 In 1987 the New Zealand Māori Council took a case to the Court of Appeal, which ruled that the government needed to consider the treaty when dealing with state-owned enterprises.

 That finding resulted in the Treaty of Waitangi (State Enterprises) Act 1988.
 Under this act, the tribunal could direct the government to transfer certain state-owned-enterprise assets to iwi as part of claim settlements.
-The act further increased the tribunal’s membership to 17, and provided it with a director and increased administrative support.
+The act increased the tribunal’s membership to 17, and provided it with a director and increased administrative support.
 The Waitangi Tribunal had become one of New Zealand’s most prominent public institutions.

 Criticism of the tribunal

-The high public profile of the tribunal and its work generated a critical backlash.
+The high public profile of the tribunal and its work generated a backlash.
 Some people felt that historic grievances were best forgotten.
 The tribunal’s work was said to divert attention from the real problems of Māori.
 Opposition leader Robert Muldoon suggested that the tribunal should be abolished and his party’s spokesperson on Māori affairs, Winston Peters, warned of race riots in the future.
 In the late 1980s the tribunal’s chair, Judge Eddie Durie, received so many abusive telephone calls that he made his number confidential.

 Many critics of the tribunal were especially concerned at the possible cost of settling treaty claims.
 Some thought the eventual cost of these settlements might cripple the economy.
 In 1994 the government introduced a new policy on claims settlement known as the ‘fiscal envelope’.
-This proposed that each iwi’s claims would be settled without the transfer of state-owned natural resources or the conservation estate, and set a maximum of one billion dollars to cover all past and future historical treaty claims.
+This proposed that each iwi’s claims would be settled without the transfer of state-owned natural resources or the conservation estate, and set a maximum of $1 billion to cover all past and future historical treaty claims.
 The fiscal envelope was strongly opposed by Māori nationally on the grounds of inadequate consultation and denial of natural justice, and it was dropped.

 By 1993 a backlog of several hundred claims waited to be heard.
 Even supporters of the Waitangi Tribunal acknowledged that it was falling seriously behind in its work.
 With the aim of streamlining research into these claims, the tribunal undertook the Rangahaua Whānui (researching broadly) project.
 This was a series of general research reports on the main historical treaty grievances in each district, and on nationally important issues.
 However, the project did not significantly reduce the tribunal’s workload.
 In 1995 its first director, Buddy Mikaere, resigned, expressing frustration at the lack of resources available to him and his staff.